CDC Sets Rules for Trial Cruises With Volunteer Passengers

 The Centers for Disease Control and Prevention gave ship operators final technical guidelines Wednesday for the trial runs.
 The CDC action is a step toward resuming cruises in U.S. waters, possibly by July, for the first time since March 2020.

-A spokeswoman for the cruise industry's tour group said the group was reviewing the CDC instructions.
+A spokeswoman for the cruise industry's trade group said the group was reviewing the CDC instructions.

 Each practice cruise — they'll run two to seven days — must have enough passengers to meet at least 10% of the ship's capacity.
 Volunteers must be 18 or older and either fully vaccinated or free of medical conditions that would put them at high risk for severe COVID-19.